-The electrical system of both TAE125 installations differs from the previous original installation and is equipped with the following operating and display elements:
+The electrical system of the TAE125 installation differs from the previous installation and is equipped with the following operating and display elements:

-1. Switch "Main Bus"

-The switch controls the Main Bus.
+- 1. Switch "Main Bus" The switch controls the Main Bus.
 The Main Bus is necessary to be able to run FADEC and engine with Battery/Alternator without disturbance in the event of onboard electrical system malfunctions.
-Normally, Alternator, Main Bus and Battery have to be switched on simultaneously.

-- Circuit Breaker "Alternator" Controls the alternator. - 3.
+Normally, Alternator, Main Bus and Battery have to be switched on simultaneously. - 2.
+Circuit Breaker (Switch resp.)
+"Alternator" Controls the alternator.. - 3.
 Switch "Battery" Controls the Battery. - 4.
-Push Button "Starter" Controls the magneto switch of the starter.

-5. Ammeter

-The Ammeter shows the charging or discharging current to/from the battery.

-6. Warning Lamp "Alternator"

-Illuminates when the power output of the alternator is too low or the Circuit Breaker "Alternator" is switched off.
-Normally, this warning lamp always illuminates when the "Engine Master is switched on without revolution and extinguishes immediately after starting the engine.

-7. Switch "Fuel Pump"

-This switch controls the electrical fuel pump.
+Push Button (Switch resp.)
+"Starter" Controls the magneto switch of the starter. - 5.
+Ammeter The Ammeter shows the charging or discharging current to/from the battery. - 6.
+Warning Lamp "Alternator' Illuminates when the power output of the alternator is too low or the Circuit Breaker "Alternator" (Switch resp.) is switched off.
+Normally, this warning lamp always illuminates when the "Engine Master' ("IGN" resp.) is switched on without revolution and extinguishes immediately after starting the engine. - 7.
+Switch "Fuel Pump" This switch controls the electrical fuel pump.

-8. Switch "Engine Master"
+- 8. Switch "Engine Master' ("IGN" resp.)
 Controls the two redundant FADEC components and the Alternator Excitation Battery with two independent contacts.
-The Alternator Excitation Battery is used to ensure that the alternator continues to function properly even if the main battery fails.

-- 9. Switch "Force B" - 10.If the FADEC does not automatically switch from A-FADEC to the B-FADEC in case of an emergency despite of obvious necessity, this switch allows to switch manually to the B-FADEC.
+The Alternator Excitation Battery is used to ensure that the alternator continues to function properly even if the main battery fails. - 9.
+Switch "Force B" - 10.
+If the FADEC does not automatically switch from A-FADEC to the B-FADEC in case of an emergency despite of obvious necessity, this switch allows to switch manually to the B-FADEC.